interlark/ustvgo-iptv/README.md

 - 🔑 Auto auth-key rotation
   > As server proxies the traffic it can detect if your auth key is expired and refresh it on the fly.
 - 📺 Available [TV Guide](https://github.com/interlark/ustvgo-tvguide)
-  > [TV Guide](https://github.com/interlark/ustvgo-tvguide) repo generates EPG XML for upcoming programs for all the channels twice an hour.
+  > [TV Guide](https://github.com/interlark/ustvgo-tvguide) repo generates EPG XML for upcoming programs of all the channels twice an hour.
 - [![](https://user-images.githubusercontent.com/20641837/173175879-aed31bd4-b188-4681-89df-5ffc3ea05a82.svg)](https://github.com/interlark/ustvgo-tvguide/tree/master/images/icons/channels)
 Two iconsets for IPTV players with light and dark backgrounds
   > There are 2 channel iconsets adapted for apps with light and dark UI themes.
 - 🗔 Cross-platform GUI
-  > GUI is available for Windows, Linux and MacOS for people who're not that much into CLI.
+  > GUI is available for Windows, Linux and MacOS for people who are not that much into CLI.

 ## 🚀 Installation